omry/omegaconf/docs/source/structured_config.rst

 the values and types specified in the input.
 At runtine, OmegaConf will validate modifications to the created config object against the schema specified in the input class.

+Currently, type hints supported in OmegaConf’s structured configs include:
+ - primitive types (int, float, bool, str) and enum types (user-defined subclasses of enum.Enum).
+See the :ref:`simple_types` section below.
+ - structured config fields (i.e. MyConfig.x can have type hint MySubConfig).
+   See the :ref:`nesting_structured_configs` section below.
+ - optional types (any of the above can be wrapped in a typing.Optional[...] annotation).
+See :ref:`other_special_features` below.
+ - dict and list types: typing.Dict[K, V] or typing.List[V], where K is primitive or enum, and where V is any of the above (including nested dicts or lists, e.g. `Dict[str, List[int]]`).
+   See the :ref:`lists` and :ref:`dictionaries` sections below.

+.. _simple_types:

 Simple types
 ^^^^^^^^^^^^
 Simple types include